- Babies develop advanced theories and knowledge from a very young age.

-You’re probably aware by now, but your little one’s brain is developing at such a rapid speed that he or she can come up with theories and explanatory systems that we consider are way beyond his or her age’s capacity.
-From very early on, your baby is competent, active and insightful.
-Different studies suggest that babies are not simply “passive” observers but are rather building a collection of theories and knowledge that helps them navigate and understand the world around them.
+You’re probably aware by now, but your little one’s brain is developing at such a rapid speed that he can come up with theories and explanatory systems that we consider are way beyond his age’s capacity.
+From very early on, your baby is competent, active, and insightful.
+Different studies suggest that babies are not simply “passive” observers, but are rather building a collection of theories and knowledge that helps them navigate and understand the world around them.

 Some of the explanatory theories that babies begin to construct from a very early age are:

 - Theory of objects – Babies understand the fundamental principles about how objects move in space and time.
-Every time your baby’s playing with any toy, he or she is further building on this theory understanding how the object moves and how it can be manipulated.
+Every time your baby’s playing with any toy, they are further building on this theory understanding how the object moves and how it can be manipulated.

 - Theory of numbers – Babies begin forming two types of numerical systems that serve as the base for future mathematical use.
 One for small, exact numbers, and the other for larger quantities of numbers.